TP-Link Deco E3 Review: The Easiest Way To Improve Wi-Fi At Home

 </ img>

-At the bottom - a connector for the power supply, a little space for a twisted cable and a small hole for the reset button.
+On the bottom there is a connector for the power supply, a little space for a twisted cable and a small hole for the reset button.

 </ img>

-No wall mount optionsprovided for.
+No wall mounting optionsprovided.
 The only correct installation method is vertical.
-On the one hand, such a form factor may seem uncomfortable and unusual.
-On the other hand, this is clearly an element of decor (which is played out in the name of the entire line of devices), and not the usual box with antennas and bulbs.
+On the one hand, such a form factor may seem inconvenient and unusual.
+On the other hand, this is clearly a decorative element (which is played up in the name of the entire line of devices), and not the usual box with antennas and light bulbs.

 </ img>

-A smaller device is a Deco signal boosterM3W.
-A separate power supply is not needed for it, there is a plug on the case for plugging into an electrical outlet.
-Given the compactness of the amplifier, this is convenient.
+The smaller device is the Deco signal boosterM3W.
+It does not require a separate power supply; there is a plug on the case for plugging into an electrical outlet.
+Considering the compactness of the amplifier, this is convenient.

 </ img>